-Senior Research Assistant/Research Assistant I/II (several posts) in the School of Public Health (Ref.: 500605) (to commence as soon as possible on a one-year temporary basis or two-year fixed-term basis, with the possibility of renewal subject to satisfactory performance)
+Senior Research Assistant / Research Assistant I/II in the School of Public Health (Ref.: 502934) (to commence as soon as possible on a one-year temporary basis or two-year fixed-term basis, with the possibility of renewal subject to satisfactory performance)

 A highly competitive salary commensurate with qualifications and experience will be offered, in addition to annual leave and medical benefits.
 The appointment on fixed terms will attract a contract-end gratuity and University contribution to a retirement benefits scheme totalling up to 10% of basic salary.

-The University only accepts online application for the above posts.
+The University only accepts online applications for the above post.
 Applicants should apply online and upload an up-to-date C.V.
-Review of applications will commence as soon as possible and continue until September 30, 2020 (extended to December 31, 2020), or until the posts are filled, whichever is earlier.
+Review of applications will start as soon as possible and continue until February 28, 2021, or until the post is filled, whichever is earlier.